24 Diversity, Equity, and Inclusion Survey Questions to Ask Your Employees

 Make sure there‘s a clear way to use your survey results to measure progress against what you’re trying to achieve.

-Pay close attention to the wording and the format of your questions.
-Also, consider how the questions may be perceived by your audience.
+Pay close attention to the wording and format of your questions.
+Also, consider how your audience may perceive them.

-Instead, you could rework that question to include a rating-scale (e.g., On a scale of 1-5, how would you rate diversity at our company?), and follow up with an open-ended question that asks why that rating was selected.
+You could rework your questions to include a rating scale (e.g., On a scale of 1-5, how would you rate diversity at our company?) and follow up with an open-ended question that asks why that rating was selected.

 Diversity, Equity, and Inclusion Survey Questions

-We've compiled a list of 24 diversity, equity, inclusion, and belonging survey questions for employees.
+I’ve compiled a list of 24 diversity, equity, inclusion, and belonging survey questions for employees.
+Feel free to use these or tweak them for your organization.

 You can review the questions in order below or jump around: